 Data provenance and integrity ensure that the knowledge we report is supported by the primary data, and that the primary data are retained in a form that allows us to be certain of the veracity of our knowledge.
 Scientific rigor ensures the proper application of the scientific method using the highest standards in the field.
 Scientific rigor is essential to conduct of the scientific enterprise.

 All investigators should keep in mind the adage that: “if it seems too good to be true, then it probably is too good to be true”.
-Scientific data are inherently messy and, as a corollary, data that are too clean may have been cleaned up.
+Scientific data is inherently messy and, as a corollary, data that is too clean may have been cleaned up.
 With this in mind, as principal investigators we should follow three general principles:

 - We should know the location of the raw data generated by both laboratory members and any core facilities.